 Our Code of Conduct provides a clear set of rules for all colleagues and the standards of behaviour expected across all areas of our business including in relation to modern slavery concerns.
 The Code is overseen by the General Counsel & Company Secretary.
 We take compliance with our Code of Conduct extremely seriously.
-During 2017 we introduced a new online Code of Conduct training module on our Code which all existing colleagues are required to complete.
-The training was rolled out using our new learning management system which enables us to track and monitor completion across all of colleagues accurately and consistently for the first time.
-New colleagues must complete the training within a set period of joining Sage.
-Members of our senior management in all parts of the business are held accountable for the compliance of their teams.
+All colleagues are required to complete an online Code of Conduct training module when they join Sage, and on a regular basis thereafter.
+Members of our senior management in all parts of the business are held accountable for the compliance of their teams in completing this and all other compliance training modules.
 We measure training compliance on a regular basis and report on this as part of our wider risk-reporting processes to the Global Risk Committee and the Board.

 We provide a confidential helpline for colleagues to raise concerns about anything they see which goes against our Code and this helpline is available 24 hours a day, 7 days a week.
 Calls made to the helpline are monitored by our General Counsel & Company Secretary and investigated by our Risk team.
 Reports on concerns raised through the hotline are made to the Board on a regular basis.
-During 2017, we launched a poster campaign to raise awareness of the whistleblowing hotline to colleagues in all countries in which we operate, and provided posters translated into six additional languages.
+The poster campaign we launched in 2017 to colleagues in all countries in which we operate was successful in raising awareness of the whistleblowing hotline scheme.
+The Audit & Risk Committee monitors the investigation and outcomes of all whistleblowing reports globally.

 Sage has a full suite of global governance policies, which are applicable to all colleagues in all countries and which are translated into local languages where the need is identified.
-All global policies are reviewed and refreshed at least annually by our Policy Approval Committee which consists of our CFO, Chief People Officer, General Counsel & Company Secretary, and VP Risk and Assurance, to ensure that they accurately reflect current legislation and best practice.
+All global policies are reviewed and refreshed at least annually by our Policy Approval Committee which consists of our CFO & interim COO, Chief People Officer, General Counsel & Company Secretary, and VP Risk and Assurance, to ensure that they accurately reflect current legislation and best practice.
 There is a policy governance framework in place to administer the review process and operationalise any policy changes across the relevant business processes and procedures.
 Regular training and awareness activities form a core part of our programme to embed Sage policies across all parts of our business.
 All policies are accessible to colleagues 24/7 via Sage's intranet.